Tisza Party: Péter Magyar's involvement

-In March 2024, Magyar announced he wished to contest the 2024 European parliament election.
-However, he could not found his own party due to election deadlines and registration processes.
+In March 2024, Magyar announced he wished to contest the 2024 European Parliament election in Hungary; however, he could not found his own party due to election deadlines and registration processes.
 Prior to the announcement of which party Magyar would join, pollsters like the government-aligned Nézőpont Institute suggested that a Magyar-led list could win multiple seats and 13% of the vote.
-Eventually, in April, it was announced that Magyar would join Tisza.
-He was elected as one of the party's vice presidents, as well as the top candidate on Tisza's EU parliament list.
-The party came second, with almost 30% of the vote and 7 seats; this performance was characterised by the media as a challenge to the ruling Fidesz of Viktor Orbán.
+In April, it was announced that Magyar would join Tisza.
+He was elected as one of the party's vice presidents, as well as the top candidate on Tisza's European Parliament list.

+In the European Parliament election in May 2024, Tisza came second with almost 30% of the vote and 7 seats; this performance was characterised by the media as a challenge to the ruling Fidesz of Viktor Orbán.
 Magyar initially did not take his seat and had said he would not do so during the election campaign.
 He decided to put it up to a vote on the party's website: over 75% voted in favour of him taking a seat, and as such he was one of the 7 Tisza MEPs.

-In July 2024, Magyar then assumed the leadership of the party from founder Attila Szabó, who was instead given the title of "honorary president".